jrvieira/juzt/README.md

 ## Usage

-**juzt** tests take two arguments: a description string and a boolean expression.
-A test will pass if the expression evaluates to true and fail if it evaluates to false
+**juzt** tests only take two arguments: a description string and a boolean expression that will fail the test if it evaluates to false.

 ```javascript
 const juzt = require('juzt')